jbaudanza/project-packets/hello_world.md

 *manifest.json*

 Every Chrome extension has a manifest file.
 It tells Chrome which files provide the content and behavior of the extension.
+In this manifest file, we are telling Chrome to perform a "browser_action."
+In this case, the "default_popup" item specifies that a pop-up displaying the contents of hello.html should appear.

 ```json
 {